stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 # Resources #

 * [Microsoft introductory video tutorial ](http://www.microsoftvirtualacademy.com/training-courses/advanced-tools-scripting-with-powershell-3-0-jump-start)
+* [PowerShell.org](https://powershell.org/) - Community forums for PowerShell users
 * [PowerShell Magazine](http://www.powershellmagazine.com/)

+# Extra Modules #

 * [AWS Tools for Windows PowerShell](https://aws.amazon.com/powershell/) - Modules for managing the Amazon Web Services.
 * [Azure PowerShell](https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/) - Modules for managing the Microsoft cloud services.
+* [PSWindowsUpdate](https://gallery.technet.microsoft.com/scriptcenter/2d191bcd-3308-4edd-9de2-88dff796b0bc) - Module to manage and run Microsoft Updates on Windows systems, as explained in [this tutorial](https://www.petri.com/manage-windows-updates-with-powershell-module)

 # Common Commands #

 Unless otherwise noted, these are all valid for PowerShell for Windows 4.0 and above, and PowerShell Core.

 Run *Get-Alias* to see a list of the PowerShell commands that have shortcuts.
 The [Wikipedia page](https://en.wikipedia.org/wiki/Windows_PowerShell) also